Attagirl! Women’s History & Highlights

 Capitol Reef National Park splashes color for a hundred miles from its northern to southern boundaries.
 Though Capitol Reef has some stunning backcountry, this quick trip stays closer to the main roads.
 Explore rock art petroglyphs in the midst of Capitol Reef's red rocks that tell the story of the early indigenous people, the Fremont culture.
 After a day exploring, return to town to try out one of the newest woman-owned businesses in Utah, Etta Place Hard Cider.

-Overnight at hotel or Airbnb in Torrey or glamp at Capitol Reef Resort for a charming Instagram shot.
+Overnight at a hotel in Torrey or glamp at Capitol Reef Resort for a charming Instagram shot.

 Heritage Highways 89: In the Path of Frontierswomen